 Usually the strongest interactions among the electrons of an atom are their mutual Coulomb repulsions.
 These repulsions affect only the orbital angular momenta, and not the spins.
 It is thus most appropriate to first couple together all the orbital angular momenta to give eigenfunctions of L^2 and L_Z , with L the total orbital angular momentum of the atom.
-Similarly all spins are coupled together to give the eigenfunctions of L^2 and L_Z , with L all spins are coupled together to give the eigenfunctions of S^2 and S_Z , with S the total spin angular momentum; then L and S are coupled together to give eigenfunctions of J^2 and J_Z , where J=L+S.
+Similarly all spins are coupled together to give the eigenfunctions of S^2 and S_Z , with S the total spin angular momentum; then S_Z are coupled together to give eigenfunctions of S^2 and S_Z , where S_Z and S_Z , where S_Z